John-Abbott-College/1T4-Notes/wk7/pwsh_scripting_lab.md

 # Lab 2: Scripting with PowerShell
 ## 420-1T6 Productivity Tools, Fall 2022
 **Date**: September 26, 2022

-**Worth**: 2% of your total grade (from the Assignment 2 evaluation component) **Submission**: In-class
+**Worth**: 2% of your total grade (from the Assignment 2 evaluation component)

-**Due**: TBD (end of class most likely)
+**Submission**: In-class

+**Due**: Thursday, September 29, 2022

 # Objective
 - to get hands-on experience creating, running, and debugging powershell scripts
-- to become familiar basic powershell commands and error messages
+- to become familiar basic powershell commands and error messages needed to create a useful script (Assignment 2)

 # Instructions
+- The submission for this lab will be a **.docx** file containing your answers to some questions given below.
+These questions have been marked in **bold** for convenience.
+- The scripts/code written in this lab will not need to be submitted -- they will be useful for Assignment 2.
 - Feel free to collaborate with your partners/classmates for this lab, however, your submissions will be assessed independently
 - Scripting is difficult to get used to!
 You will encounter error messages and unexpected behavior.
 This lab will help you get some experience recognizing error messages and taking steps to solve them independently.
 - In that spirit, if you are stuck, do the following before raising your hand to ask me a question: